FAIR Post-Appraisal Guide

 Step 5: store your appraisal documents securely

-• Store the original signed appraisal report in a fireproof safe, safety deposit box, or with your attorney's records.
+• Store the original signed appraisal report in a secure place, such as a safe, safe deposit box, or attorney file.

 • Create digital backups: scan the full report (including photo appendix) and store encrypted copies in a secure cloud service.